kuzzleio/documentation/src/sdk-reference/cpp/1/events/index.md

 **Callback argument**

-A String representing a JSON object containing the following properties:
+A JSON string representing an object with the following properties:

 | Property   | Type    | Description       |
 | ---------- | ------- | ----------------- |